BjoernGoettler/dfd_compulsory_assignment_01/README.md

 For each migration there is a corresponding mygration with "_rollback" appended to it's name.
 It reverses it's corresponding migration.
 0000_initial_schema_rollback.sql reverses 0000_initial_schema.sql

+An additional script can be added, with "_test" appended to the migration-name, if a migration needs to be tested 0000_initial_schema_test.sql, would test 0000_initial_schema.sql

 ## Part 2: Part 2: Entity Framework Core Migrations